 I want to upgrade, how can I do it!?

-Assuming your PC’s hardware is compatible and capable of running Windows 11 (covered in detail below) then you should be able to request the update via Windows update or similar once the release date has arrived.
-It’s generally advised that your system is as up to date as possible before trying to do the upgrade, so stay updated in the meantime.
+Assuming your PC’s hardware is compatible and capable of running Windows 11 (covered in detail below) then you should be able to request the update via Windows update.
+It’s generally advised that your system is as up to date as possible before trying to do the upgrade.

 As with any major upgrade, you should ensure that you backup and important/irreplaceable data on your PC, particularly your C:\ drive (typically an SSD).
 Data such as documents, photos, perhaps some downloads, etc. that might not be backed up onto a cloud like service is usually the ones to be mindful of.
 Once you’re satisfied, performing the upgrade is permissible and may take some time so please be prepared.